spack/spack-tutorial/tutorial_binary_cache.rst

 Summary
 -------

-In this tutorial we have created a build cache on top of an OCI registry, which could be used
+In this tutorial we have created a build cache on top of an OCI registry, which can be used

 * to ``spack install julia vim`` on machines without source builds
-* to create container images for each individual package with a base image of choice
+* to automatically create container images for individual packages while pushing to the cache
-* to create container images for entire Spack environments
+* to create container images for multiple packages at once